 (b) is a non-current customer of the carriage service provider.

-(2) The carriage service provider must identify whether the mobile phone of the end-user is configured to be able to access the emergency call service. using both:
+(2) The carriage service provider must identify whether the mobile phone of the end-user is able to access the emergency call service.

-(a) the provider’s own mobile network; and

-(b) if the provider’s own mobile network is unavailable, the mobile network of other carriage service providers who provide carriage services to the public.

 65 Notification requirements and restriction on supply where a non-current customer’s mobile phone is unable to access the emergency call service – carriage service providers

-(1) This section applies if a carriage service provider has identified, under subsection 64(2), that a mobile phone used by an end-user is who requests supply of carriage services from the carriage service provider to access the provider’s service not configured to be able to access the emergency call service using both:
+(1) This section applies if a carriage service provider has identified, under subsection 64(2), that a mobile phone used by an end-user is unable to access the emergency call service.

-(a) the provider’s own mobile network; and

-(b) in circumstances where the provider’s own mobile network is unavailable, the mobile network of other carriage service providers who provide carriage services to the public.

 (2) The carriage service provider must:

-(a) notify the end-user that the mobile phone is not configured to be able to access the emergency call service;
+(a) notify the end-user that the mobile phone is unable to access the emergency call service;

 (b) not supply carriage services to the mobile phone; and